-Illustration and animation have the power to motivate and inspire students in literacy learning, says Greg Holfeld.
+Illustration and animation have the power to motivate and inspire students in literacy learning.

 Greg is a well-established illustrator who has dedicated his life to telling stories with pictures, whether it’s through illustrating children’s books, directing award-winning commercials or creating comics for all ages.

-In episode four of The Teacher’s Toolkit for Literacy, Greg spoke to Phil and Sharon Callen about the powerful impact illustrations in books have on children who are learning to read.
+In episode four of The Teacher’s Toolkit for Literacy, he spoke to Sharon Callen about the powerful impact illustrations in books have on children who are learning to read.

 “Everyone starts off reading with pictures, and if you want to trace language right back to its origins, they were word pictures, they were hieroglyphics, and that’s why we have children gravitating towards picture books as we learn to read,” said Greg.